IRNAS/koruza-rpi-package/examples/README.md

 # KORUZA examples

-To run the API example, just specify the hostname as an argument:
+To run the API example, just specify the remote unit's hostname as an argument:
 ```
-python api_example.py <host>
+sudo python api_example.py <remote_host>
 ```